Really Good Ebikes: Who We Are, What We Recommend, and Why

 Frame Size.
 Most bicycles have a standard frame size of 19”, and a standard tire size of 26”.
 Smaller frames and wheels will lower the profile of the bike, making it more comfortable for shorter riders.
 To determine if a bike will fit, we recommend measuring your inseam, and comparing this to the minimum seat height of the bikes you are considering.

-We also recommend that you try as many bikes as possible, whether or not they are electric, to see which types fit you the best.
+We also recommend that you try as many bikes as possible to see which e-bike type fit you the best.
 Please note that we provide recommended right heights for each model on the product page, as well as the minimum seat height.
 Use this information, along with our Bike Size Guide, to make sure you get a well fitting ebike.

 Tire Size.
 People will often use the wheel and tire size interchangeably, with the most common sizes being 26”, 20” and 27.5”.
 There are models with 14” and 16” tires, which allow for a more compact design.
 And there are bikes with 29” tires, but these are not typically found on electric bikes.